BestTimesToVisit.com Logo

 GVB Trams

-Trams are the backbone of Amsterdam's public transport, connecting most major attractions and neighborhoods efficiently.
-They are a great way to get around the city center and reach areas not served by the metro.
+Trams are the backbone of Amsterdam's public transport, connecting virtually every neighborhood and major attraction.
+They're efficient, frequent, and offer a great way to see the city from street level.

 Walking